A French “Windrush”? What France Has Done to Its Overseas Populations

 As unemployment rose, the population lost faith in the existing political system.
 Guadeloupe, Martinique, Réunion, and French Guiana transitioned from French colonies to overseas departments following the Departmentalization Act of March 19, 1946, which granted them the status of French citizens, enjoying the same rights as those in metropolitan France.

-An office for overseas citizens applying for immigration
+An office for overseas French citizens seeking to immigrate

-The goal was to recruit young people (especially women) to bring them to work in mainland France.
+The goal was to recruit young people (especially women) and bring them to work in mainland France.
 Over the course of nearly 20 years, 160,000 workers emigrated to the mainland in this way.
-Women were encouraged to embrace more “modern” family values (i.e., those of “white” French people) and to spread them upon their return.
+Women were encouraged to embrace more “modern” family values (meaning those of “white” French people) and to spread them upon their return.

 Every immigration applicant had to undergo a physical examination and personality tests to demonstrate their ability to adapt to life in France.
-Although legally French citizens, these migrants were not treated as such because of the color of their skin.
+Although legally French, these migrants were not treated as such because of the color of their skin.

-Their proficiency in French was assessed, along with their family and professional backgrounds, and then they were given a one-way ticket to mainland France, paid for by the government.
+Their proficiency in French, as well as their family and professional backgrounds, were assessed, and then they were given a one-way ticket to mainland France, paid for by the government.

 Men on construction sites, women as domestic workers